Aspirationtocode/practics/README.md

-# aspire-webpack
+# aspiretocode
-Simple webpack-2 starter kit by Evgeny Kulazhskiy
+Practics by Evgeny Kulazhskiy